sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - draft-validate-quickstart.md

 When you're satisfied with your config, use the [Sensible API](https://docs.sensible.so/reference) to integrate with your application.
 If you're new to APIs, then see [Try asynchronous extraction from your URL](doc:api-tutorial-async-1) for a tutorial.

 Validate extractions in production
 ====

 In a previous section, we tested a few PDFs manually.
-Now let's scale up and quality-control the extractions by writing a few tests in JsonLogic that run for all API extractions in a doc type.
+Now let's scale up and quality-control the extractions by writing a few tests that run for all API extractions in a doc type.

-Let's validate that a few pieces of extracted information makes sense for the car insurance document:
+Use JsonLogic to validate that a few pieces of extracted information makes sense for the car insurance document:

-- Test that the property damage liability premium is cheaper than the comprehensive premium
+- Test that the property damage liability premium is cheaper than the comprehensive premium (`{"<":[{"var":"property_liability_premium.value"},{"var":"comprehensive_premium.value"}]}`)
-- Test that the policy number is a nine-digit number
+- Test that the policy number is a nine-digit number (`{"match":[{"var":"policy_number.value"},"\\d{9}"]}`)

 To add these tests: